psadil/occular_dominance/README.md

-# PTB-boilerplate
+# Occular Dominance
-A basic template to build Psychtoolbox experiments on top of
+Pre-experimental code to determine a participants' occular dominance